 The arts, represented by that jar in Tennessee, can in fact tame the slovenly wilderness of modern life.
-They can give order and shape to chaos and establish for us patterns of meaning and beauty that other-symbol systems cannot.
+They can give order and shape to chaos, and establish for us patterns of meaning and beauty that other symbol systems cannot.

 The arts are essential because they are the highest form of language.
-They are essential also because through them we experience not only creativity but joy too.
-45 well everything would happen.
+They are essential also because through them we experience not only "creativity" but joy as well.

 A very exciting thing happened last fall.
-Every year we celebrate something called American Education Week, and I write a canned speech or statement that I release Usually no one reads it, but this time I got a call from the office of Mrs. Mondale, who cares deeply about the arts.
+Every year we celebrate something called American Education Week, and I write a canned speech or statement that I release.
+Usually no one reads it, but this time I got a call from the office of Mrs. Mondale, who cares deeply about the arts.
 One of her assistants said Mrs. Mondale would like to do something for the arts during American Education Week.

 I don't know who suggested it first, but the idea emerged that possibly Mrs. Mondale and I could send a letter to the schools across the country and ask children to send some art to Washington.
-Either mothing would happen, or
+Either nothing would happen, or everyting would happen.